epics-e3/epics-e3.github.io/src/developer/building-modules.md

 Where running the above commands would resolve build (and host) requirements and download these, before it builds iocStats itself.
 However, our e3 environment is built on top of conda-forge, which uses explicit dependency declarations.
-In particular, iocstats' conda recipe contains a dependency macro `stdlib('c')` (read more [here](https://conda-forge.org/news/2024/03/24/stdlib-migration/)) which first must be processed.
+In particular, iocStats' conda recipe contains a dependency macro `stdlib('c')` (read more [here](https://conda-forge.org/news/2024/03/24/stdlib-migration/)) which must first be processed.
 This leads us to the next topic: pinning files.

 :::{note}
 If you still would like to run the steps above, it should still build on most platforms if you remove or comment